 We may invest in collateralized debt obligations ("CDOs").
 CDOs include, among other things, CLOs and other similarly structured securities.
 A CLO is a trust typically collateralized by a pool of loans, which may include, among others, domestic and foreign senior secured loans, senior unsecured loans and subordinate corporate loans, including loans that may be rated below investment grade or equivalent unrated loans.
 CDOs may charge a management fee and administrative expenses.
 For CLOs, the cash flows from the trust are split into two or more portions, called tranches, varying in risk and yield.
 The riskiest portion is the "equity" tranche, which bears the bulk of defaults from the bonds or loans in the trust and serves to protect the other, more senior tranches from default in all but the most severe circumstances.
 Since it is partially protected from defaults, a senior tranche from a CLO trust typically has higher ratings and lower yields than the underlying securities, and can be rated investment grade.
-Despite the protection from the equity tranche, CLO tranches can experience substantial losses due to actual defaults, increased sensitivity to defaults due to collateral default and disappearance of protecting tranches, market anticipation of defaults and aversion to CLO securities as a class.
+Despite the protection from the equity tranche, CLO tranches can experience substantial losses due to actual defaults and aversion to CLO securities as a class.
 The risks of an investment in a CDO depend largely on the type of the collateral and the class of the CDO in which we invest.